withfig/challenge-fullstack/README.md

     string will only contain _mandatory_ arguments: don't worry about handling [optional arguments](https://fig.io/docs/reference/arg#isoptional)

+    Finally, note that Fig's completion spec often don't have particularly good descriptions for arguments.

+#### Languages and frameworks
+The web app should be written in **Next.js or React** and must use **Typescript**.
+Besides that, you may use whatever packages and libraries you'd like to achieve the final result.

 #### Example inputs

 Your app should handle the following inputs: